GuidoRocco/Watson-text-to-speech-demo/README.md

 - A Node-RED instance
 - A Watson Text to Speech service instance
-- Microsoft Visual Studio 2015
+- A working version of Microsoft Visual Studio 2015.

 You can easily create these services using your Lite Plan.
 Just go to the IBM Cloud Catalog.
 For the Node-RED instance, go to the Boilerplates section and click here: